How to Get a Mortgage During the COVID-19 Pandemic

 How to compare mortgage rates during financial turmoil

-As the roller coaster refinance rate trend continues and mortgage rates respond to economic shifts, consider these five strategies if you’re thinking of refinancing or getting a purchase loan:
+With mortgage rates on the rise, consider these five strategies if you’re thinking of refinancing or getting a purchase loan:

 - Consider locking in early.
-Given how quickly rates can change, it makes sense to act fast if the right combination of factors is there, said Joel Kan, associate vice president of economic and industry forecasting with the MBA.
+Given how quickly rates can change, it makes sense to act fast if you find a favorable rate.
 Consider a mortgage rate lock if you find a lender with an affordable interest rate and closing costs.

 - Evaluate your income situation.
 A drop in pay or the loss of a partner’s income may not end your chances of getting a mortgage.
 With a purchase, it makes sense to delay the process if your preapproval or your housing budget was based on two incomes.
 Lenders may be willing to approve a refinance with less income if you’re saving money with a rate reduction or debt consolidation refinance.
 Disclosing assets can also help your application so be sure to not leave any out.

 - Get your home appraised soon if you need to refinance or sell.
-Median-home prices rose to $270,100 in February 2020, completing a 96-month trend in year-over-year gains, according to a recent report from the National Association of Realtors.
-That trend may change as homebuyers delay their plans and foreclosures potentially drag prices down.
+The median existing-home sales price continues to rise, hitting $303,900 in January 2021, a 14.1% increase from a year ago, according to the latest existing-home sales data from the National Association of Realtors.
 Getting your home appraised now could result in a higher appraised value, because the appraiser considers the most recent sales to value your home.

 How the coronavirus crisis is impacting mortgage underwriting

 Mortgage lenders have adjusted many aspects of the mortgage process to comply with social-distancing guidelines to stop the spread of the coronavirus.
-Additionally, the prospect of a new wave of mortgage defaults due to rising unemployment is forcing many lenders to make changes to their underwriting criteria.
+With the unemployment rate falling from 14.8% in April 2020 to 6.2% in February 2021, lenders may be less concerned about a new wave of mortgage defaults, allowing them to ease up on stringent underwriting guidelines put in place at the outset of the pandemic.

 Some mortgage underwriting changes may include: